 15. North Capitol Hill and Volunteer Park

 The Asian Art Museum sits in beautiful Volunteer Park, just off Capitol Hill’s 15th Avenue.
-The entrance to Art Deco style building is flanked by two stone camels and faces Isamu Noguchi’s Black Sun sculpture.
-Both sculpture sites make for popular photo opps, and if you position yourself just right, you’ll get the Space Needle right in the center of the Black Sun.
+The entrance to the museum’s original Art Deco-style building is flanked by two stone camels and faces Isamu Noguchi’s Black Sun sculpture.
+Both sculpture sites make for popular photo ops, and if you position yourself just right, you’ll get the Space Needle right in the center of the Black Sun.
 The Asian Art Museum is currently under renovation, slated to re-open in late 2019.

 To the north of the museum, there’s the Volunteer Park Conservatory, a glass greenhouse built in 1912 and containing a remarkable array of cacti, orchids, bromeliads, and other rare plants.
 The conservatory got a complete restoration for its 100th birthday.
 The Conservatory is open year round, but the best time to visit might be on bleak winter days when you can spend an hour or two in the warmth of the cactus room, or in the steamy humidity where the orchids thrive.
 Check the website for admission prices and free days.